INTERNAL POSTING ONLY !

 Education & Experience

-- Experience working with an integrated information system such as Ellucian Banner.
+- Demonstrated experience working with a large integrated information system (e.g., Banner).

 Skills & Abilities